ChrisZie/HugoSymphony/content/service/_index.md

         bar: 2
       - fact: Corporate Sponsorships
         bar: 3
-      - fact: Selling Goods & Services
-        bar: 4
     question2: 70% of donations are made by individuals donors and they were attracted by good marketing?
     answer: 'How many donors know you?<br>
     Donations support causes around the world.
-Donations are given every moment so aim to bring donors to your cause.<br>
+Donations are given every moment so aim to bring donors to your cause.<br><br>
     We design globally attractive fundraising campaigns, utilizing the best technical resources to get, and keep, donors.'
 ---